-The Healing Service is held the third Tuesday of each month at 7pm in the Sanctuary.
+The Healing Service is held each month at 7pm in the Chapel.
 Everyone is welcome to join us as we bring our needs, hurts and brokenness to the altar.
 This quiet, meditative service is an opportunity to experience and share in the power of prayer as the Body of Christ as we pray for each other, our community and for the world.
 You can visit the Healing Service Testimonies page to view some of the past testimonies given at these services.

 We, as the Church, have the responsibility to be in the ministry of healing.
 The root of the word healing in New Testament Greek, sozo, is the same as that of salvation and wholeness.
 Spiritual healing is God’s work of offering wholeness to body, mind, spirit, and relationships through confession, forgiveness, and reconciliation.
 Our healing God works, through His Holy Spirit, to bridge the gap in relationships between God and humanity.